Saturable Purcell filter for circuit quantum electrodynamics: Delay differential equations for the decay

 \end{widetext} where the appropriate Heaviside theta function factors on the delayed terms are implicit.

 We set the initial conditions $\tilde{\alpha}_{1,1}(0)=1$, $\tilde{\alpha}_{1,2}(0)=\tilde{\alpha}_{2,1}(0)=0$, $f_\omega(0)=0$, and use the Euler method for the numerical solution.
 The Runge-Kutta method applied to the delay differential equations requires accurate interpolations between the time steps~\cite{oberle_nm81}.
 For the Euler method, if the delays $x_2/v_\text{g}$ are an integer multiple of the step size, no such interpolation is required.
 The drawback is a significantly larger number of time steps $N_t$ required to reach convergence.
-In Fig.~\ref{fig_dde}(b), we use $N_t=10^{12}$.
-Compared to the master equation curves in Fig.~\ref{fig_dde}(a), the ``steady-state'' value in Fig.~\ref{fig_dde}(b) is shifted by about $2\cdot 10^{-6}$, and the long-time decay rate is positive.
+We use $N_t=4\times 10^{12}$ in Fig.~\ref{fig_dde}(b).
+Compared to the master equation curves in Fig.~\ref{fig_dde}(a), the ``steady-state'' value in Fig.~\ref{fig_dde}(b) is shifted by about $5\times 10^{-7}$.